LLNL/ExaCA/README.md

 ```
 # Change this path to Kokkos source
 cd ./kokkos
-mkdir build
-cd build
-# Check the CPU architecture flag matches the hardware
+# Configure Kokkos
 cmake \
+  -B build \
   -D CMAKE_BUILD_TYPE="Release" \
   -D CMAKE_INSTALL_PREFIX=install \
-  -D Kokkos_ENABLE_OPENMP=ON \
+  -D Kokkos_ENABLE_OPENMP=ON
-  -D Kokkos_ARCH_POWER9=ON \
-  .. ;
-make install
+# Build Kokkos
+cmake --build build
+# Install Kokkos
+cmake --install build
-cd ../..
+cd ../
 ```
 Note that there are other host backends available.
-The Kokkos architecture flag must match the hardware you run on and will improve performance, if used.
+The Kokkos architecture flag must match the hardware you run on and will improve performance, if used (e.g. -DKokkos_ARCH_POWER9=ON).

 Then build ExaCA, including the path to the Kokkos build:
 ```